-0005 Understand strategies and procedures for planning, managing, and modifying the learning environment for students with mild to moderate disabilities.
+Understand strategies and procedures for planning, managing, and modifying the learning environment for students with severe developmental disabilities.

-- 5.1 Demonstrate knowledge of ways in which teacher attitudes and behaviors affect students and apply knowledge of effective strategies for establishing and maintaining rapport with all students. - 5.2 Demonstrate knowledge of strategies for planning and managing the learning environment for students with mild to moderate disabilities, including strategies for establishing reasonable behavioral expectations, designing consistent daily routines, fostering students' independence, and maintaining students' attention. - 5.3 Apply knowledge of strategies for creating a safe, supportive, positive, and equitable classroom and schoolwide climate that fosters respect for diversity and positive interactions among all students. - 5.4 Demonstrate knowledge of barriers to accessibility and acceptance of students with mild to moderate disabilities and adaptations that can be made to the physical environment to provide optimal learning opportunities for students with mild to moderate disabilities. - 5.5 Apply knowledge of effective methods for fostering students' active participation and individual academic success in one-to-one, small-group, and large-group settings and for facilitating students' integration into various settings. - 5.6 Apply knowledge of strategies for modifying the learning environment to manage behaviors and strategies for crisis prevention and intervention.
+- 5.1 Demonstrate knowledge of ways in which teacher attitudes and behaviors affect students, and apply knowledge of effective strategies for establishing and maintaining rapport with all students. - 5.2 Apply knowledge of strategies for planning and managing the learning environment for students with severe developmental disabilities, including strategies for establishing reasonable behavioral expectations, designing consistent daily routines, fostering students' independence, and maintaining students' attention. - 5.3 Apply knowledge of strategies for creating a safe, supportive, positive, and equitable classroom and schoolwide climate that fosters respect for diversity and positive interactions among all students. - 5.4 Demonstrate knowledge of barriers to accessibility and acceptance of students with severe developmental disabilities and adaptations that can be made to the physical environment to provide optimal learning opportunities for students with severe developmental disabilities. - 5.5 Apply knowledge of effective methods and techniques for fostering students' active participation and individual academic success in one-to-one, small-group, and large-group settings and facilitating students' integration into various settings, including knowledge of appropriate direction of paraprofessionals to facilitate the integration and participation of students with severe developmental disabilities. - 5.6 Demonstrate knowledge of appropriate techniques and body mechanics for ensuring student and teacher comfort and safety in the transferring, lifting, positioning, and seating of students with severe developmental disabilities. - 5.7 Apply knowledge of strategies for modifying the learning environment to manage behaviors and strategies for crisis prevention and intervention.

-0006 Understand effective instructional practices for promoting success in the general curriculum for students with mild to moderate disabilities.
+0006 Understand effective instructional practices for promoting success in the general curriculum for students with severe developmental disabilities.

-- 6.1 Demonstrate knowledge of national, state, and local curriculum standards and the scope and sequence of the general curriculum, including grade-level content-area curricula. - 6.2 Demonstrate the ability to prepare and organize materials to implement daily lesson plans, provide instructional accommodations and modifications, differentiate instruction, and make responsive adjustments to instruction based on ongoing observations and other assessment data, according to the needs of students with mild to moderate disabilities. - 6.3 Demonstrate the ability to apply the principles of universal design for learning (UDL) in regard to instructional planning and delivery for students with mild to moderate disabilities. - 6.4 Demonstrate the ability to apply strategies for developing and selecting specialized instructional content, resources, and technologies for students with mild to moderate disabilities that respond to students' cultural, linguistic, and gender differences; learning strengths; and academic and social abilities, attitudes, interests, and values. - 6.5 Apply knowledge of research-supported methods for providing reading and written language instruction to all students with mild to moderate disabilities. - 6.6 Apply knowledge of research-supported methods for providing mathematics instruction to all students with mild to moderate disabilities. - 6.7 Apply knowledge of research-supported methods for providing science and social studies instruction to all students with mild to moderate disabilities. - 6.8 Demonstrate knowledge of methods for teaching students with mild to moderate disabilities learning strategies for addressing areas of need in perception, attention, language processing, memory, and retrieval as well as methods for teaching students to use self-assessment, problem-solving, and other cognitive strategies to meet their needs. - 6.9 Demonstrate knowledge of effective strategies for teaching essential concepts, vocabulary, and content across the general curriculum; for facilitating maintenance and generalization of academic skills; and for helping students with mild to moderate disabilities recognize relationships across disciplines.
+- 6.1 Demonstrate knowledge of national, state, and local curriculum standards and the scope and sequence of the general curriculum, including grade-level content-area curricula. - 6.2 Demonstrate the ability to prepare and organize materials to implement daily lesson plans, provide instructional accommodations and modifications, differentiate instruction, and make responsive adjustments to instruction based on ongoing observations and other assessment data, according to the needs of students with severe developmental disabilities. - 6.3 Demonstrate the ability to apply the principles of universal design for learning (UDL) in regard to instructional planning and delivery for students with severe developmental disabilities. - 6.4 Apply strategies for developing and selecting specialized instructional content, resources, and technologies for students with severe developmental disabilities that respond to students' cultural, linguistic, and gender differences; learning strengths; and academic and social abilities, attitudes, interests, and values. - 6.5 Apply knowledge of research-supported methods for providing reading and written language instruction to all students with severe developmental disabilities. - 6.6 Apply knowledge of research-supported methods for providing mathematics instruction to all students with severe developmental disabilities. - 6.7 Apply knowledge of research-supported methods for providing science and social studies instruction to all students with severe developmental disabilities. - 6.8 Apply knowledge of methods for teaching students with severe developmental disabilities learning strategies for addressing areas of need in motor skills, perception, attention, language processing, memory, and retrieval as well as methods for teaching students to use self-assessment, problem-solving, and other cognitive strategies to meet their needs. - 6.9 Demonstrate knowledge of effective strategies for teaching essential concepts, vocabulary, and content across the general curriculum; facilitating maintenance and generalization of academic skills; and helping students with severe developmental disabilities recognize relationships across disciplines.